- US Online Poker

 Rhode Island has just two casinos, both operated by the state lottery in partnership with the company formerly known as Twin River, which has just this month taken over the Bally’s brand and changed its own name to match.

 Gov. Gina Raimondo announced on November 19 that she would be imposing new restrictions.
-These will come into effect on November 30, shutting down both casinos among other forms of indoor entertainment.
+These came into effect on November 30, shutting down both casinos among other forms of indoor entertainment.

 Though she initially said she’s hesitant to move backwards on the state’s reopening plans, she has since warned that a full-state lockdown could be coming.
-The new restrictions will last for a minimum of two weeks, whereupon she will decide whether to loosen them, keep them in place, or move to more drastic measures.
+The new restrictions were set to last for a minimum of two weeks, later extended to three.
+Despite expectations that further extensions would be coming, however, she allowed the order to lapse on December 21, and both casinos reopened.

-The good news for residents is that the state now has an iLottery with slot-machine like instant games.
-While not quite as good as a full featured online casino, that’s something to help pass the time if the casinos do have to close.
+Whatever happens next, the good news for residents is that the state now has an iLottery with slot-machine like instant games.
+While not quite as good as a full featured online casino, that’s something to help pass the time if the casinos do have to close again.

 South Carolina has no casinos.